PawnStar/ta-helpqueue/README.md

 # TA Help Queue Security Demo

 **I really like our new help queue.
-It works much better for passing off.
+It works much better for passing off than the list on the whiteboard.
 But there are some problems.**

 This was built over the last four or five days to showcase a few issues I found with the help queue.
 Specifically I hoped to help bring these issues to your attention in the hope that the queue can be improved.